 41.9 x 30.0 cm ⏐ 16.5 x 11.8 in (300dpi)

 PROF MATTHIAS GUNZER / SCIENCE PHOTO LIBRARY PROF MATTHIAS GUNZER / SCIENCE PHOTO LIBRARY

 Phagocytosis of a yeast spore.
-Coloured scanning electron micrograph (SEM) of a neutrophil (lilac) phagocytosing (engulfing and destroying) a spore from the yeast Candida albicans (purple).
+Coloured scanning electron micrograph (SEM) of a neutrophil (large yellow body) phagocytosing (engulfing and destroying) a spore from the yeast Candida albicans (small orange sphere).
 Neutrophils are the most abundant white blood cell and are part of the body's immune system.
 Candida albicans is a fungus commonly found on human skin and mucous membranes.
 However, it can cause infections, such as thrush or nappy rash, in those with weakened immune defences.

 Model release not required.
 Property release not required.